TannyJungMC/THT-tree_pack/README.md

-This is an addon for [Tan's Huge Trees](https://legacy.curseforge.com/minecraft/mc-mods/tan-huge-trees) mod, it's separate pack from main mod.
-Contains generated tree files, their presets and default settings.
-The pack may have an update frequent than the mod, so I decided to separate it.
-Also good thing when you can play latest pack on older mod version, just hopefully it will no big update that make it incompatible.
-But anyway, I may go to older versions to update it if that imcompate things happening.
+This is an addon for [Tan's Huge Trees](https://legacy.curseforge.com/minecraft/mc-mods/tan-huge-trees) mod, only supported for versions after the "Random Trees in World Gen" update.
+It's separate pack from main mod.
+Contains a lot of generated tree files, their presets and default settings.
+The pack may have update frequent than the mod, so I decided to separate it.
+Also it's good thing when you can play latest pack on older mod version, just hope there aren't any big changes that make them incompatible.
+But anyway, I probably go update older mod versions if that imcompate things happened.
 For wiki such as biomes and tree species (and other nature stuffs), visit on [wiki page](https://github.com/TannyJungMC/THT-tree_pack/wiki).

 This project also be an example pack for people who want to create own tree pack.
 But will not supported to auto download-install system, since it looks not safe if they put unreliable link to the system or may contain a virus.